Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap the word Change to the right of the device’s Wi-Fi Network listing.

-- Follow prompts to put your device into setup/pairing mode.
+- If asked, follow prompts to put your device into setup/pairing mode.
 The exact method varies from product to product.

-- A list of local Wi-Fi networks will appear.
+- A list of local Wi-Fi options should appear.
 Select your new network, then enter your password.
 That should hook Alexa up to Wi-Fi and the internet.

 Read more: How to reset Alexa devices